sagely/nconf-aws/README.md

     $ npm install git+https://github.com/TeamPraxis/nconf-aws.git

+## Configuration

+This module uses the AWS SDK, so it is expected that the SDK is configured globally using the `AWS.config` object.

 ## Usage

 There are two stores included with this module.
 The `awsinstance` store will load properties from the AWS dynamic metadata document (`/latest/dynamic/instance-identity/document`) with an optional whitelist parameter.